OsomePteLtd/principles/src/frontend.md

    const ticketsQuery = useQuery(['tickets', ticketId], () => api.tickets.id(ticketId).get());
    ```

-5. Keep all calls to API in `queries` folder.
+5. Keep all calls to API and react-query cache management in `queries` folder.

    > Why?
 It prevents spreading API code through the whole application code and helps seeing the whole protocol of dealing whit API in one place,
    > which makes query cache management easier.